kblok/kblok.github.io/_posts/2018-11-03-puppeteer-sharp-monthly-2018-nov.md

 >Now that we (almost) catch Puppeteer, I wonder whether this monthly report will still be useful or not in the future.
 However, I think it’s an excellent place to thank the contributors who stepped in and also the users who join this community.

 This is how I closed the [report](http://www.hardkoded.com/blog/puppeteer-sharp-monthly-oct-2018) last month.
-It was a pleasant surprise getting this comment (I don't get many comments on my blog) a few days after I published th post.
+It was a pleasant surprise to get this comment (I don't get many comments on my blog) a few days after I published th post.

 ![Tweet Comment](https://raw.githubusercontent.com/kblok/kblok.github.io/master/img/nov-2018-report/MarkComment.png)

 So here we are, welcome to the November report.
 We shipped [v1.8](https://github.com/kblok/puppeteer-sharp/releases/tag/v1.8) and [v1.9](https://github.com/kblok/puppeteer-sharp/releases/tag/v1.9) during October.
-We shared the same version with our mother project Puppeteer for over a week.
-However, this morning (November 2nd), they release [v1.10](https://github.com/GoogleChrome/puppeteer/releases/tag/v1.10.0) with an awesome feature: [Accessibility](https://github.com/GoogleChrome/puppeteer/blob/v1.10.0/docs/api.md#class-accessibility), so we have work to do!
+We shared the same version with [our mother project Puppeteer](https://github.com/googleChrome/puppeteer) for over a week.
+However, this morning (November 2nd), they released [v1.10](https://github.com/GoogleChrome/puppeteer/releases/tag/v1.10.0) with an awesome feature: [Accessibility](https://github.com/GoogleChrome/puppeteer/blob/v1.10.0/docs/api.md#class-accessibility).
+We have work to do!

 One small milestone was introducing [burst mode screenshots](https://github.com/kblok/puppeteer-sharp/pull/705).
-I consider it a milestone because it's the first feature asked by the community and implemented before the mother project.
+I consider it a milestone because it's the first feature asked by the community and implemented in Puppeteer-Sharp before the mother project.

 # What's next

 [Bilal Durrani](https://github.com/bdurrani) stepped into the project during October.
 He suggested we needed more code examples.
 I said "Of course!
 Let's go for it.".
 So, during this month we are going to have, not only a samples project on our repo but also an examples section on the site.
+Did you know we have a [site](https://www.puppeteersharp.com/)?

 ![Tweet Comment](https://raw.githubusercontent.com/kblok/kblok.github.io/master/img/nov-2018-report/ExamplesSection.jpg)

 We had a little debate there, whether we should have examples on the site, or in real runnable code.
 We are going to do both.
-I think Google will do a great job crawling our site and at the same time, you will be able to download those samples from the repo and play with them.
+I think Google will do a great job crawling our site and, at the same time, you will be able to download those samples from the repo and play with them.
 I'm super excited about this.

 I hope we can also release v1.10.
-I have the feeling that Google's teams are releasing one version per month, so that's a good thing.
+I have the feeling that Google's teams are releasing one version per month, so that's a good thing, because it give us some time for housekeeping.

 We are also working hard with a few users on heavy usage scenarios.
 We will have some good improvements in performance and stability in the next release.